0xmihirsahu/0xmihirsahu/README.md

 I'm Mihir, CS undergrad.
 I have an interest in Cryptography, Zero-Knowledge, and Web3.

-8x 🏆 Hackathon Winner | ETHGlobal & Aptos Code Collision Finalist
+8x 🏆 Hackathon Winner | ETHGlobal & Aptos Code Collision Finalist.

 Some of my amazing hackathon projects: